|Address||Aylestone Road, Leicester, LE2 7TR|

 From A6 (South).
 Follow the signs for the city centre, coming in via London Road.
 At the main set of lights opposite the entrance to the railway station (on the right), turn left onto the Waterloo Way.
 The stadium is 1/2 mile further on.

 From A5199 (South).
 Follow the signs for the city centre, coming in via Welford Road.

 From A426 (South).
 Follow the signs for the city centre, coming in via Aylestone Road.

 From A47 (East).
 Follow the signs for the city centre, coming in via Uppingham Road.
 At the St Georges Retail Park roundabout, take the second exit into St Georges Way (A594).
 Carry on past the Leicester Mercury offices on the right, and then filter off right into Tigers Way (formally known as Waterloo Way) just before the Railway Station.
 The stadium is 1/2 mile further on.

 By rail.
 Leicester Station is a ten minute walk away, along Tigers Way (formally known as Waterloo Way).
 Tigers Way is directly opposite the train station.

 By air.
-The nearest Airport is East Midlands, if you a travelling directly to the stadium a taxi is recommended.
+The nearest Airport is East Midlands, if you are traveling directly to the stadium a taxi is recommended.
 East Midlands Airport has no direct rail link.